Deforestation in Myanmar: Economic development

 Burma's regime of totalitarian socialism, lasting until 1988, left the country economically stunted and one of the world's most impoverished countries.
 Recent efforts to integrate back into the international economy have led to an influx of state development projects, many of which exploit Burma's natural resources and forests.
 International development groups such as the World Bank have emphasised across Southeast Asia the role of forests as fuel for economic growth.

 While international pressure and support for economic development has increased, the technique of forest conversion has been employed in Burma since the colonial era.
 Burma and many other Southeast Asian states have encouraged the conversion of forested land into rice paddies, rubber plantations, teak plantations, or other exportable crops.
-State control over forests has contributed significantly to deforestation as the government uses Burma's abundance of natural resources to develop economically.

-Population growth

-The population of Burma has been growing at an increasing rate since 2005, creating a need for expansion and development.
-Burma's growing population requires more resources to sustain it, often at the expense of forests and other natural resources.
-With much of the population growth happening in rural areas, food demands lead to more intense agriculture and expansion into forested land.

-Additionally, many rural Burmese depend on the forest for resources such as firewood, charcoal, and farm materials.
-As population increases these demands will become unsustainable and lead to a serious loss of forest cover, especially around population centres.
+Many rural Burmese depend on the forest for resources such as firewood, charcoal, and farm materials.

 Illegal logging

 Due to the size and scope of Burma's forests, it is difficult for government organisations like Forest Department to regulate logging.
-There is a high demand for timber from Burma's neighbours–notably Thailand and China–who have depleted their forests much more than Burma (plunder).
+There is a high demand for timber from Myanmar's neighbours–notably Thailand and China–who have depleted their forests much more than Myanmar.
 As a result, numerous illegal logging operations have sprung up near the Thai-Burmese border and in the province of Kachin along the Chinese border.
 Logs are commonly cut on the Burmese side and then smuggled to processing facilities in China or Thailand.

 Lack of regulations has led to unbridled and destructive logging that has caused environmental damage such as soil erosion, river contamination, and increased flooding.
 In Kachin State, which has some of the largest expanses of relatively untouched forest, illegal logging accounts for up to half of the deforestation.
 Due to the remoteness of these regions and the international demand for hardwoods, illegal logging is a threat that is hard to address and will probably continue contributing to deforestation.
 A major problem is that illegal logging is still classified in Myanmar as an environmental matter, and not as a criminal act, making it difficult for the Forest Department to bring a lawsuit against the offenders.